duckdb/pg_duckdb/docs/types.md

 $$);
 ```

-**PostgreSQL Mapping**: STRUCT values are converted to PostgreSQL text representation for storage and display.
+**PostgreSQL Mapping**: `STRUCT` values are converted to a PostgreSQL text representation for storage and display.

 ### MAP Type